 10 Months After Election Day, Feds Tell States More About Russian Hacking

-One of the unanswered questions for the public over Russia's attempts to break into election systems last year was which states were targeted.
-Today, states found out.
+One of the public's unanswered questions about Russia's attempts to break into election systems last year was which states were targeted.
+On Friday, states found out.

 State election officials were finally contacted by federal authorities on Friday about whether their election systems were among those targeted for attack last year by Russian hackers.